nikeetaismine/yolo/explanation.md

   - `image`: Specifies the Docker image `brianbwire/brian-yolo-backend:v1.0.1`.
   - `build`: Points to the backend directory, which contains the Dockerfile for building the backend image.
   - `ports`: Maps port `5000` on the host to port `5000` in the container, making the backend accessible at `http://localhost:5000`.
   - `restart`: Configures the container to always restart if it stops unexpectedly.
+This line is commented out for dev testing purposes.
   - `depends_on`: Ensures the backend starts only after the MongoDB service (`yolo-ip-mongo`) is running.
   - `networks`: Connects the backend to the `yolo-net` network.

 c. **Database Service (`yolo-ip-mongo`)**
 - **Purpose**: Runs a MongoDB database as a microservice.
 - **Key Configurations**:
-  - `image`: Uses the official `mongo` image to create the database container.
+  - `image`: Uses the latest `mongo` image to create the database container.
+It is the smallest mongo image at the moment on docker hub.
   - `container_name`: Names the container `yolo-mongo`.
   - `ports`: Maps port `27017` on the host to port `27017` in the container, making the database accessible locally.
   - `volumes`: Mounts a persistent volume (`yolo-mongo-data`) to `/data/db` in the container, ensuring that database data persists across container restarts.